Asingh1248/MyTodoApp/README.md

 <div>
 <br>

->Its a Todo App in Javascript
+>Its a Todo App in Javascript developed at http://asingh1248.000webhostapp.com/ for use
 </div>
 <ul>
 <li>One can Enter his Todo List</li>